 Billing claimed the book listed the names of 47,000 British sexual perverts, mostly in high places, being blackmailed by the German Secret Service.
 He added: "It is a most catholic miscellany.
 The names of Privy Councillors, youths of the chorus, wives of Cabinet Ministers, dancing girls, even Cabinet Ministers themselves, while diplomats, poets, bankers, editors, newspaper proprietors, members of His Majesty's Household follow each other with no order of precedence."
 Billing went onto argue that "the thought that 47,000 English men and women are held in enemy bondage through fear calls all clean spirits to mortal combat".

 In February, 1918, it was announced by theatrical producer, Jack Grein, that Maud Allan would give two private performances of Oscar Wildes's Salomé in April.
-It had to be a private showing because the play had long been banned by the Lord Chancellor as being blasphemous.
+It had to be a private showing because the play had long been banned by the Lord Chamberlain as being blasphemous.
 Noel Pemberton Billing had heard rumours Allan was a lesbian and was having an affair with Margot Asquith.
 He also believed that Allan and the Asquiths were all members of the Unseen Hand.

 On 16th February, 1918, the front page of The Vigilante had a headline, "The Cult of the Clitoris".
 This was followed by the paragraph: "To be a member of Maud Allan's private performances in Oscar Wilde's Salome one has to apply to a Miss Valetta, of 9 Duke Street, Adelphi, W.C.
 If Scotland Yard were to seize the list of those members I have no doubt they would secure the names of several of the first 47,000."